knighton/torchplus/README.md

 # torchplus

-## 1. Implements the + operator on PyTorch layers.
+## 1. Implements the + operator on PyTorch modules, returning sequences.
 ## 2. Sequence step layers with no args don't require parentheses.

 ### Original model: